 The third experiment is based on data from the 2012 International Association of Ultrarunners (IAU) World Championship held in Katowice, Poland \cite{bartolucci2015finite,roick2020clustering}.
-The goal of this experiment is to determine how many pacing patterns can be observed in the data and which pacing patterns lead to the best overall performance.
+The goal of this experiment is to find the predominant pacing patterns in the data and infer which pacing patterns lead to the best overall performance.
 Conventional wisdom among ultrarunners contends that a slower pace to start is ideal \cite{berger2024limits}, as many runners tend to overexert themselves during the start and tire later during a race.

-Pacing is an individualized measure of performance, so each runner's data over the 24-hour event was normalized based on their average speed.
+Pacing is an individualized measure of performance, so each runner's data over the 24-hour event was normalized based on average speed.
 First, $12$ runners that did not complete a single lap were removed from the data set, yielding $N = 248$ total trajectories.
-Next, each runner's average speed was calculated by dividing the total number of laps over the 2.314km course by the total number of hours until finishing or dropping out of the event (typically 24 hours).
-Individualized speeds were calculated for each runner by dividing the number of laps completed each hour by the average speed.
+Then, each runner's average speed was calculated by dividing the total number of laps over the 2.314 km course by the total number of hours until finishing or dropping out of the event (typically 24 hours).
+Each runner's data was normalized by dividing the number of laps per hour by the average speed.
 Last, the data was categorized into $s = 4$ Markov states: ``resting'' when the hourly speed is less than $0.5$ times the average speed, ``normal'' when the hourly speed is between $0.5$ and $1.5$ times the average speed, ``strained'' when the hourly speed is greater than $1.5$ times the average speed, and a terminal ``ended'' state.

 The variational EM algorithm identifies three distinct running patterns in the data, as displayed in \fig~\ref{fig:ultra}.
 The predominant pattern ($70\%$ of runners) involves a roughly constant pace, with slightly higher relative speed at the start of the race.
 The second-most-common pattern ($25\%$ of runners) involves overexertion at the start of the race and a significant slowdown later.
 The third pattern involves erratic running with no apparent strategy.
-A previous analysis identified three similar running patterns in the 2012 ultrarunner data \cite{bartolucci2015finite}.
+A previous analysis identified similar running patterns in the 2012 ultrarunner data \cite{bartolucci2015finite}.